DavidAnson/markdownlint/doc/Rules.md

 This rule has an exception where there is no whitespace beyond the configured line length.
 This allows you to still include items such as long URLs without being forced to break them in the middle.
+To disable this exception, set the `strict` parameter to `true`.

 You have the option to exclude this rule for code blocks, tables, or headings.
 To do so, set the `code_blocks`, `tables`, or `headings` parameter(s) to false.